Spanish judge to seek testimony from NSO on Pegasus spyware - NewsBreak

 Spanish judge to seek testimony from NSO on Pegasus spyware

-BARCELONA, Spain — (AP) — A Spanish judge will travel to Israel to seek testimony from the head of tech company NSO, the maker of the controversial Pegasus spyware used in tapping politicians’ phones in Spain, the country's National Court said Tuesday.
+A Spanish judge will travel to Israel to seek testimony from the head of tech company NSO , the maker of the controversial Pegasus spyware used in tapping politicians’ phones in Spain, the country's National Court said Tuesday.

 The court said that José Luis Calama has decided to lead a judicial commission that will travel to Israel to “take testimony from the CEO of the company that commercializes the Pegasus program.”